gavinlyonsrepo/ccryptmenu/README.md

 ccryptmenu
 ```

 Or select the icon.
-The program installs an icon in system application menus under system.
+The program installs an icon in system application menus.

 ﻿![icon](https://raw.githubusercontent.com/gavinlyonsrepo/ccryptmenu/master/desktop/ccryptmenuicon.png)